Law Enforcement Social Media Policy

 Nowadays, it seems like social media is pretty much universal.
 Chances are, your law enforcement agency has official social media accounts.
 And your officers have their own personal accounts, as well.

 Social media can be a tremendous benefit to your agency.
 But it also can get you into sticky situations.
 Social media posts can be widely seen and shared.

 A careless post has the potential to hurt your organization’s reputation.
 Creating and maintaining an effective social media policy can help ensure that social media helps your agency instead of hurting it.

-As part of our series on crucial policies for law enforcement this post will cover potential benefits and pitfalls of social media, and how your department can craft effective policies to govern both official and personal uses of social media.
+As part of our series on crucial policies for law enforcement this post will cover potential benefits and pitfalls of social media, and how your department can write an effective social media policy that governs both official and personal use and protects your department.

 The Pros of Social Media

 Social media can help your department communicate and engage with the public.

 Sites such as Facebook and Twitter give your law enforcement agency some control over your reputation.
 They let you release facts that can squash potentially harmful rumors.